tigattack/docker-cups-canon-airprint/README.md

 **Variables:**

 * `PRINTER_POWERON_NAME` (default: null): Printer name, as set in CUPS, for which power on requests should be sent.
-* `PRINTER_POWERON_HOST` (default: null): Printer IP or hostname to use when waiting for printer to become available.
+* `PRINTER_POWERON_HOST` (default: null): Printer IP or hostname.
+This is only used as a fallback when it can't be discovered from the tea4cups environment, where the script assumes it will find an IPP or HTTP printer.
+The printer host is used to check for printer availability.
 * `PRINTER_POWERON_WAIT_TIMEOUT` (default: `120`): How long to wait for the printer to become available.
 * `PRINTER_POWERON_WEBHOOK_URL` (default: null): Webhook URL to send printer power on request to.
 * `PRINTER_POWERON_LOGLEVEL` (default: `INFO`): Can be any valid Python logging level.
 Likely `DEBUG` is the only other useful option here, though.
+* `TEA4CUPS_DEBUG` (default: `no`): tea4cups will produce debug messages via CUPS' error logs if this variable is `yes`.
+Must be `yes` or `no`.

+**Troubleshooting:**

+1. Set `CUPS_LOGLEVEL=debug`
+2. Set `TEA4CUPS_DEBUG=yes`
+3. Look for log output between the following two lines in the CUPS error stream:
+  1. `Begin forked Prehooks`
+  2. `End forked Prehooks`
+4. Good luck.

 ### Add printer through ENV
 Set any number of variables which start with `CUPS_LPADMIN_PRINTER`.
 These will be executed at startup to setup printers through `lpadmin`.